icolsi47/icolsi47.in/index.md

 ---
-title: 47th International Conference of the Linguistic Soceity of India
+title: 47th International Conference of the Linguistic Society of India
 ---

 # ICOLSI 47